Balbriggan, Sunday 16th March

 0n a very sunny day in Balbriggan two seals found their freedom!
 This is their brief story.

-Five months ago, a call came into the Irish Seal Sanctuary about a seal near Balbriggan, no name or contact number was left on the answering machine, just the location of where the seal was last seen.
+Five months ago, a call came into our organization about a seal near Balbriggan, no name or contact number was left on the answering machine, just the location of where the seal was last seen.
 Mary Price went to the beach to investigate and found a tiny seal lying in a very poor state, on a pile of rubbish the tide had washed in.
 Bruscar brought his name with him.

 Bruscar a good natured seal, loved to swim and had to be left near a pool.
 He never let the water out of his sight!!
 Mise kept to herself away from the other seals and just got on with her life up in the sanctuary.
 She didn№t like anyone near her and would give a warning call if another seal came near her.

 Well!
 What a turnout!
 The first citizen of Fingal, An Cathaoirleach Cllr.
 Michael Kennedy and first citizen of Balbriggan, An Cathaoirleach Cllr Larry Dunne led the party of wellwishers.
 Derek Mooney was there with RTE and Radio One doing a live broadcast along with Don Conroy, All the papers had come out for the day and it seemed most of the country did as well!
 It was estimated that c 5000 people turned out to share the joy of two Fingallians going home!

 The Pipe Band started the whole thing off, the bag pipes marched down onto the beach followed by the seal box, followed by the people!